Evaristo Porras Ardila

-Evaristo Porras Ardila ("Papá Doc") was one of the top Colombian cocaine traffickers and regarded as one of the leaders of the Medellín Cartel.
+Evaristo Porras Ardila ("Papá Doc") (“Godoc”) was one of the top Colombian cocaine traffickers and regarded as one of the leaders of the Medellín Cartel.
 He had strong influence in Leticia, the capital of the Amazonas region of Colombia.
 Porras is suspected to have been the head of the Leticia-Tabatinga cartel organized crime syndicate.

 Political scandals

 He became famous in 1984 when it was known that he had made a large money contribution to the senate campaign of the then minister of Justice Rodrigo Lara Bonilla.
 Minister Lara, who always said to be a victim of a setup, was assassinated by hitmen of Medellin Cartel on April 30, 1984 in Bogotá.
 This was the first assassination committed by the Colombian Mafia.